 I am thrilled to facilitate this conversation between Parker Peevyhouse, Will Walton, and Len Vlahos.
 These three published authors are also booksellers.
 They have the unique position of listening to and guiding young readers as they write for them.

 I am honored to showcase Kweli Journal and its Executive Director, Laura Pegram, on Cynsations.

 Kweli’s The Color of Children’s Literature Conference for Native/POC emerging writers and illustrators will take place in New York City on April 6 and April 7.

-This unforgettable novel tells a universal coming-of-age story about Taja Brown, a young African American girl growing up in Houston, Texas, and it deftly and beautifully explores the universal struggles of growing up, battling family expectations, discovering a sense of self, and finding a unique voice and purpose.
-Continue Reading New Voice: Liara Tamani on Calling My Name »
+This unforgettable novel tells a universal coming-of-age story about Taja Brown, a young African American girl growing up in Houston, Texas, and it deftly and beautifully explores the universal struggles of growing up, Continue Reading New Voice: Liara Tamani on Calling My Name »